nowling-lab/inversion-test-set/README.md

   * Ag1000 2L: 150 _Anopheles gambiae_ and _coluzzii_ samples from a single geographic area (Burkina Faso) with a single inversion 2La.
   * Ag1000 2R: 150 _Anopheles gambiae_ and _coluzzii_ samples from a single geographic area (Burkina Faso) with a combination of the 2Rb and 2Rbc inversions.
 * Other positives:
   * Helianthus petiolaris (sunflowers): Todesco, et al. found inversions on chromosomes 5, 9, 11, and 17 (see extended figures 6 and 7).
-We are able to detect the pet17.03 inversion but not the pet17.01 inversion with Asaph.
-Due to population structure, the inversions tend to show up on PCs 3 and 4.
-We haven't done enough analysis on the data yet to identify and separate the samples by population to improve clarity of the inversion detection.
   * Prunus persica (peach): Guan, et al. found a 1.67 Mb inversion on chromosome Pp06.
 This is not currently detectable by Asaph (too small).
 We do not have genotype labels.
   * Cyanistes caeruleus (Blue tit): Perrier, et al. found a 2.8 Mb inversion on chromosome 3.
 This is not currently detectable by Asaph (too small).
 We do not have genotype\
    labels.
-* Other:
-  * Helianthus annuus (sunflowers): Processing of these data from Todesco, et al. are supported, but we have not been analyzed yet.
-No labels are provided.

 Inversion genotype labels are provided under the `sample_labels` directory.